perses-games/empty-kudens/readme.md

-An example game demonstrating the [kudens](https://github.com/perses-games/kudens) library.
+A starter project for the [kudens](https://github.com/perses-games/kudens) game library.

-Play the example game here: [Tetris](http://tetris.perses.games/)